leimao/Chicago_Community_Crime_App/README.md

 * Zookeeper sometimes dies.
 Reboot all zookeepers if necessary.
 * ``mvn clean install`` could be used to compile all the Maven projects.
-* Speed Layers were run in the background using local mode (instead of yarn mode) by default.
+* Speed layers were run in the background using local mode (instead of yarn mode) by default.
 * Use ``ps -ax | grep spark`` to find the PID of Spark Streaming processes to kill.

 ## To-Do List

-- [x] Implement Speed Layer using Kafka and Spark Streaming.
+- [x] Implement speed layer using Kafka and Spark Streaming.
 - [ ] Incorporate GPS coordinates.
 - [ ] Integrate map with data in GUI.